discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Why does my kid have discolored teeth?

-Are you worried about your kids smile ??
+Are you worried about your kid’s smile ??

-Does your child have discolored teeth ??
+Does your child have discoloured teeth ??

 Do you want your child to have a beautiful smile ??

-If the answer to all the above questions is a YES ! then this article is for you.
+If the answer to all the above questions is a YES! then this article is for you.

 Did you know the child’s first dental visit should be done by the Child’s First birthday??